AlphaSerpentis/Discord-Brewer/README.md

 - **Prompt-based Generation**: Create fresh roles, categories, and channels, complete with permissions - all stemming from your creative prompts.
 - **Easy Renaming**: Redefine existing roles, categories, and channels based on new prompts for a quick server makeover.
 - **Change Control**: Not quite feeling the latest changes?
 You can easily revert any recent modifications to your server.
+- **Speech-to-Text**: Brew(r) is equipped with speech-to-text capabilities, enabling transcription and translation of attachments/URLs.

 ## Inviting the Bot